2vin/keyboard-input/README.md

 # keyboard-input
 Live keyboard input display without 'Enter' key

-This program can be used to create own notepad like application in C++.
+This program can be used to create own applications like notepad in C++.
 It reads live keypresses from the keyboard and display them on the screen.

 # Compile
 g++ keyStroke.cpp -o main -lpthread -std=c++11